lbkings/wordsandvowels/README.md

 # wordsandvowels
 data related to vowel/word adjustment tasks that look at how context effects changes bias pattern towards a vowel and/or words.
+Our thoughts are that individuals will show more bias for words -- as the word context encourages people to hear a sound more categorically.
+Therefore, one should show more error in reproducing a given word in the continuum whereas with vowels there should be less error.